nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Alternative 2 (current implementation):** The time of the device's system at the moment of `export`.
     * Pros: Allows for pinpoint of exact save files as no two files can be exported at the same time.
-    * Cons: Takes longer to manually understand the name of the save file when trying to locate a specific one, especially when multiple `exports` happen within a short period of time.
+    * Cons: Takes longer to manually understand the name of the save file when trying to locate a specific one, especially when multiple `exports` happen within a short peri            od of time.
 Also has no mention of contents of JSON file.

 * **Alternative 3:** A brief summary of the file such as `FIRST-Alex_Jones LENGTH-20`.
     * Pros: Easy for the user to know at first glance what the contents of each file are.